-The CLT is now developing its requirements and expectations which we anticipate continuing to refine as the development process progresses and developer plans are brought forward.
+The CLT has developed these expectations and aspirations which we will continue to refine as the development process progresses and developer plans are brought forward.
 We welcome further exploration and discussion with our members, local residents/businesses, and developers to achieve the best outcome and establish a better appreciation of the different priorities of the stakeholders involved.